GTMeijer/VulOptiSim/README.md

 Again, Visual Studio is the easiest option to get started quickly.
 We can try and help with other IDEs but we'd rather not spend too much time on it.

+## Error: "The procedure entry point vkGetDeviceImageMemoryRequirements could not be located"

+If you're getting the above error it probably means your GPU driver doesn't support Vulkan 1.3.
+First try updating your GPU driver.
+If that doesn't work I've included compatibility versions of the renderer lib.
+Simply overwrite the libs in include/VulVoxRenderer/lib release and debug with their corresponding compat versions.

 # MacOS

 For those of you are working on MacOS, the project was also tested on this platform.